danielrosehill/Global-Value-Factors-Explorer/README.md

 # About The Global Value Factors Explorer Dataset

-This repository presents a reformatted version of the IFVI Global Value Factors Database (GVFD), which converts environmental impacts, such as carbon emissions, into monetary values intended for use in financial analysis.
+This repository is a derivative of the IFVI Global Value Factors Database (GVFD), which converts environmental impacts, such as carbon emissions, into monetary values intended for use in financial analysis.
+The objective of this repository is to share a version of that database in CSV, JSON and GeoJSON formats to assist those interested in exploring how impact accounting can reshape how we account for value.

-The original data source was published by the International Foundation for Valuing Impacts (IFVI) in `XLSM` format in October of 2024 and is intended to provide guidance for organisations wishing to prepare financial accounts that integrate both financial and non-financial line items (this burgenonig field is commonly known as "impact accounting").
+The original data source was published by the International Foundation for Valuing Impacts (IFVI) in October of 2024 and is intended to provide guidance for organisations wishing to prepare financial accounts that integrate both financial and non-financial line items.
+The value factors included in these files are intended to be paired with quantity metrics.
+The hoped-for result is that companies' financial health will be viewed holistically from a worldview of planetary good.

+## Using This Data

-The (IFVI) Global Value Factor Database is intended for interpretation in conjunction with a set of methodology papers and documentation which are collectively available from their [official website](https://www.ifvi.org).
+The IFVI Data is intended for interpretation in conjunction with a set of methodology papers and documentation which are collectively available from their [official website](https://www.ifvi.org).
 Static versions of those living documents have been included here only for the purpose of data provenance and should neither be regarded as official nor authoritative representations of the IFVI's guidance.

 This derivative dataset was assembled in recognition of the fact that expressing companies' impacts financially is part of a much broader societal movement towards placing companies' impacts front and center in how we, as societies, prioritise and define value creation.

 The GVFD was released by the IFVI with the following note:

 *"To drive adoption of impact accounting and meet market needs as soon as possible, IFVI is making available four interim environmental methodologies, prior to completing an official methodology oversight process, including the VTPC Review and Due Process."*

-This small effort to extend interest in the dataset is made in exactly that same spirit of pragmatism.
+ ---

 ## What are value factors?